GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programming is at least as difficult as developing a mathematical theory.
+Software engineering is the part of computer science which is too difficult for the computer scientist.

-~ Daniel T. Barry
+~ Friedrich Bauer
 <pre>

 </pre>